Practice Policies & Patient Information

 We are proud to provide training for the next generation of doctor and nurses and are rated as “Excellent” by Health Education England as a provider of GP training.
 We have also been award the University of Exeter Medical School Award for Innovation and Excellence in medical student teaching.

-Dr Moffat, Dr Dunn and Dr Turner are our GP trainers and they also lead on Medical Student teaching within the Practice.
+Dr Moffat and Dr Turner are our GP trainers and they also lead on Medical Student teaching within the Practice.

 Staff Training

-Occasionally between the hours of 12.30pm and 2.00pm we conduct staff training and meetings and our telephones may be switched over to our message handling system.
+Occasionally between the hours of 12:30pm and 2:00pm we conduct staff training and meetings and our telephones may be switched over to the control team who will support you.

 Protected Time for Learning and Team Development

-Approximately three times a year the practice will hold a clinical teaching session which we called Quality Half Day.
+Approximately three times a year the practice will hold a clinical teaching session which are called Quality Half Day.
 This protected time is used for various updates and training to take place.
-The practice employs locum GPs for this session to allow all GPs to attend and to minimise any disruption to patients care.
+The practice employs locum GPs for this session to allow all our Practice GPs to attend and to minimise any disruption to patients care.

 Emergency cover, as at weekends and evenings, is provided by NHS 111.